mnevison/milestone-p1/README.md

 - Although it is no longer in use, I would like to give credit to user @starline over on Freepik for the [background image](https://www.freepik.com/free-vector/matrix-style-binary-code-digital-falling-numbers-blue-background_24600855.htm#fromView=search&page=1&position=12&uuid=f3a21a98-cbd2-45e2-ba34-23210db7aaf8) I initially had on the site.

 ### Acknowledgements

-I would like to give special acknowledgement to:
+I would like to give special acknowledgements to:

 - UCP-15 Discord - For always providing feedback on my project.
 - Jubril Akolade - My Code Institute mentor.